Educators of Excellence Award

 Distinguished Service Award

 There are many leaders working behind the scenes and on the front lines to advocate for Greater Minnesota students and rural education.
-Each year, MREA recognizes one of these key leaders who has demonstrated contributions in one or more of the following areas:
+MREA recognizes these key leaders who have demonstrated contributions in one or more of the following areas:

-- Development of leadership potential of rural youth and adults in a rural district or region
+- Development of leadership potential of rural youth and adults in a rural region or statewide

-- Support and assist in furthering the effectiveness of communications between local school districts and business/industry, governmental agencies, and/or institutions of higher education
+- Support and assist in furthering the effectiveness of communications and partnerships between local school districts and business/industry, governmental agencies, institutions of higher education, and/or the private sector

-- Support of legislation to enhance rural school/education
+- Advocacy leadership to support legislation to enhance rural school/education

 - Leadership in the development of rural education-related conferences and workshops